Map of the site

 Aurangabad Caves contain some of the most beautiful sculptures known to be created by Indian artists of classical period.

-Caves are located few kilometres north from Aurangabad city, in steep slopes of a hill running roughly from east to west, some 20 m above the surrounding plain.
-They were unknown to Europeans until middle of the 19th century.
+Caves are located few kilometers north of Aurangabad city, on steep slopes of a hill running roughly from east to west, some 20 m above the surrounding plain.
+They were unknown to Europeans until the middle of the 19th century.

-In total here are 12 Buddhist caves divided in three groups.
+In total there are 12 Buddhist caves divided into three groups.
 The westernmost caves comprise the first group and are numbered from 1 to 5.
-Second group is located some 500 m further to the east and includes caves 6 to 9.
+The second group is located some 500 m further to the east and includes caves 6 to 9.
 The easternmost group is located 1 km further to the east and includes caves 10 – 12.

-Caves are cut in a basalt of rather bad quality, with fractured zones where the rock is not suitable for carving.
-This has prevented creation of large caves – builders of caves had to avoid the parts of bad quality rock.
+Caves are cut in the basalt of rather bad quality, with fractured zones where the rock is not suitable for carving.
+This has prevented the creation of large caves – builders of caves had to avoid the parts of bad quality rock.
 Some excavations were stopped as fractures were reached.

-Caves are carved in cliff in time period from the 2nd – 3rd century AD to the 7th century AD.
+Caves are carved in a cliff in the time period from the 2nd – 3rd century AD to the 7th century AD.

 The oldest are caves 1 and 3, possibly excavated in the 2nd – 3rd century AD.